 For nearly 60 years, the GTU has offered the educational foundation, practical training, connections, and opportunities its students need to embark upon career paths that are making a meaningful impact on the world.

 Our scholars have gone on to pursue leadership roles within a wide array of professional, religious, and service organizations — invaluable work that is transforming the world as we know it.

 We invite you to learn more about how our alumni are making their mark in communities around the world.

-According to the Association of Theological Schools, 94% of GTU graduates find positive placement within one year of graduation.
+According to alumni data gathered by the GTU and other sources, 94% of GTU graduates find positive placement within one year of graduation.

 - Higher Education: 41.5%

 - Government: 5%

 - Government agency: 4.2%